sudarshan-koirala/K-Nearest-Neighbors-Social-Network-Ads/README.md

 ## Dataset

 The dataset contains 400 entries which contains the userId, gender, age, estimatedsalary and the purchased history.
-The matric of features taken into account are age and estimated salary which are going to predict if the user is going to buy new car or not(1=Yes, 0=No).
+The matrix of features taken into account are age and estimated salary which are going to predict if the user is going to buy new car or not(1=Yes, 0=No).

 ## Solution